 While the Opposition support clauses 1 and 2, we need assurances from the Government that they will not cause detriment to local authority finances.
 That is particularly the case with clause 1, which will reinstate features of business rates valuation practice that applied prior to the Supreme Court case.
 The Housing, Communities and Local Government Committee has been clear that the effects of the provision on individual local authorities ought to be quantified and supported.
 The Government have not been clear about how individual local authorities will be affected or about those that will be picking up the tab as a result of the reforms.
 It has therefore been difficult to give the measures adequate scrutiny at this stage, so we hope to explore some of them in Committee.

 Some wider issues also need consideration.
 The Federation of Small Businesses has illustrated the problems facing smaller firms that necessarily operate in large premises but do not qualify for small business rate relief.
 For example, childcare providers require space by the nature of their activity, but that takes them above the small business rate relief threshold.
-Far more also needs to be done to protect the high street and town and city centres.
+Far more also needs to be done to protect the high street, and town and city centres.
 Business rates are a significant cost and can be the difference between surviving or failing.
 We recognise that a taxation system cannot sit in isolation and must support the Government’s broader policy objectives, and we have seen some of the largest corporations get away without paying their fair share of tax while premises—the property-based businesses that are the lifeblood or foundation of many of our communities and are essential for town centres to thrive—are taxed through business rates before they earn a single penny.

 Turning to clause 2, we welcome the move to bring long-term empty properties back into use by incentivising the owners of such homes to act, but we are also keen to tackle the shortage of available housing in some areas.
-It has been Labour policy for some time now—the Government’s policy falls short of this—to see 300% council tax charged in the measures that are being put forward today.
+It has been Labour policy for some time now—the Government’s policy falls short of this—to see 300% council tax charged under the measures that are being put forward today.
 There are currently 200,000 empty properties in England, and we have seen homelessness increase steadily over the past eight years.
 As we speak, 120,000 children have nowhere to call home.
 They are staying with friends and family, and many of them do not have a bedroom of their own.
 Meanwhile, the evidence of rough sleeping and homelessness is plain to see in towns and cities up and down the land.
 Councils, particularly in London, which has the highest concentration of empty properties, are battling to meet their statutory obligations and housing duties due to increasing demand, rising unaffordability and the effects of eight years of Government cuts to local authority revenues.
 It is absolutely right that owners of empty properties pay a premium if their property is suitable to let but they fail to do so.
 However, any move must form part of a wider strategy to bring empty homes back into use, including positive, proactive support to get homes back on the market.

 We welcome the Government’s acknowledgement of some of the faults in the system and their move towards adopting Labour’s policy on empty homes, but they could of course have gone further.
 Housing is one of the most pressing issues facing this country, and eight in 10 people think the Government ought to do more to address the housing crisis.
 We know that, which is why my right hon.
 Friend the Member for Wentworth and Dearne (John Healey) has launched a Green Paper on affordable housing—a framework to change the country’s approach to affordable housing—as part of a new national mission to solve the country’s housing crisis.
 From planning to funding right through to delivery, we need a comprehensive, joined-up strategy to tackle the housing crisis.